Skip to contents

 Plotting the outputs

-We can create plots of the outputs using draws_df and the fitting wrapper functions.
-Note that by default, these plots will not visualize data that was below the LOD (even though the fit incorporated them via the censored observation process.)
+We can create plots of the outputs using corresponding dataframes in the draws object and the fitting wrapper functions.
+Note that by default, these plots will not include outliers that were flagged for exclusion.
+Data points that are below the LOD will be plotted in blue.

 Code